hewson99/babel-preset-react-dirs/README.md

-This is a simple plugin that allows you to mimic Vue's instructions in React
+This is a simple plugin that allows you to mimic Vue's directives in React

 ## Installation